exoscale/exoscale-cloud-controller-manager/docs/service-loadbalancer.md

 > Note: a CCM-managed Network Load Balancer must be located in the same zone as
 > the Kubernetes Nodes it must forward network traffic to.

+If this annotation is not present, the default value will be taken from the `EXOSCALE_DEFAULT_ZONE` environment variable.

 #### `service.beta.kubernetes.io/exoscale-loadbalancer-id`